 The 2.5 Asset composition table contains the breakdown of loans by the registered office of the counterparty according to the credit institution type.
-At the banking groups, the basis of the breakdown is the consolidated FINREP table entitled "F_20.04 Geographical breakdown of assets by the registered office of the counterparty", the loans and advances row of which contains the central bank and interbank deposits as well as the sight funds from the central bank and credit institutions.
+At the banking groups, the basis of the breakdown is the consolidated FINREP table entitled "F_20.04 Geographical breakdown of assets by the registered office of the counterparty", the loans and advances row of which contains the central bank and interbank deposits as well as the cash balances at central banks and other demand deposits.